PseudoDevs/IamGhost/FATAL19.md

-Last updated: 2024-04-02 20:11:42
+Last updated: 2024-04-02 20:12:16
-Random Quote: Patience is the companion of wisdom. - Augustine of Hippo
+Random Quote: A friend is what the heart needs all the time. - Henry van Dyke Jr.